GianIac/rustfuscator/README.md

 # rustfuscator
-A lightweight Rust library for obfuscating strings and control-flow using cryptify
+A lightweight Rust library for obfuscating strings and control-flow using cryptify.